Serial killers and rapists tend to have comfort zones.

 In this case, it is possible that the killer will move on to the next place that he knows.

-For example, he could focus his efforts on the other side of the city, close to where he used to work five years ago.
+For example, he might focus his efforts on the other side of the city, close to where he worked five years ago.

-Or perhaps he will turn his attention to a nearby town that he has visited on a number of occasions.
+Or perhaps he will turn his attention to a nearby town that he visited as a teenager.

 He might even begin to operate just slightly outside of his original comfort area and continue to spread outwards.